colombarifm/themis/README.md

 <br />

-Themis is a statistichal mechanics software designed to obtain the association thermodynamics of two structures (ions, molecules, crystals, nanoparticles, etc).
+Themis is a statistical mechanics software designed to obtain the association thermodynamics of two structures (ions, molecules, crystals, nanoparticles, etc).
 It generates a configurational partition function by systematically sampling the phase space using discrete grids to perform translations and rotations of